The Back Nine – Practical Financial Steps for Retirement

 The Difference Between Tax-Deferred and Tax-Free Investing

-This article, last updated in December 2023, is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA.
 Investors need to know the difference between tax-deferred and tax-free investing.
 Tax-Deferred Investing Investors can avail themselves to tax-deferred investing by contributing to their 401(k) plan at work or by funding their IRA.
-Contributions to… Continue Reading: The Difference Between Tax-Deferred and Tax-Free Investing
+Contributions to these accounts are tax-deferred.
+The contributions are put in pre-tax.
+The funds grow tax deferred.
+When distributions are made from… Continue Reading: The Difference Between Tax-Deferred and Tax-Free Investing

 4 Things Every Investor Can Control

-This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA Investors can easily get distracted these days.
+Investors can easily get distracted these days.
 Hop in the car on the way to work, turn on the radio and get updates on the stock market futures.
 Check your online portfolio at work during your lunch break.
-Perhaps you… Continue Reading: 4 Things Every Investor Can Control
+Perhaps you even check it several times a day when you should be working.
+Stop off after… Continue Reading: 4 Things Every Investor Can Control

 7 Reasons Why All Investors Over Age 70 1/2 Should Consider a Qualified Charitable Distribution